ThomasSpare/Battleships.spare/README.md

 # Credits
 Code institute

-Thanks to my mentor Brian O'hare for support and guidance Thanks to Code institute tutor support
+Thanks to my mentor Brian O'hare and my swedish study group Mark, Anne-lie and Johan for support and guidance

+Thanks to Code institute tutor support

 - Mock Terminal in Heroku